tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/index.md

 ms.date: 06/21/2017
 ---

-# Key Vault REST API Reference
+# Azure Key Vault REST API reference

 Managing your key vaults as well as the keys, secrets, and certificates within your key vaults can be accomplished through a REST interface.